gravity-platform/doc/hacking.md

 ---
 # How to Hack the Gravity-Platform

-This document show how to hack the gravity-plattform in a most effectiv fashion.
+This document show how to hack the gravity-platform in a most effectiv fashion.

 > The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT",
 > "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in